bjentwistle/Gym_members_project/readme.md

 ```

 You will see this response in the command line but nothing to worry about.
+    (DROP TABLE
+DROP TABLE
+DROP TABLE
+CREATE TABLE
+CREATE TABLE
+CREATE TABLE
+This is your error message:  no results to fetch
-    (This is your error message:  no results to fetch
+This is your error message:  no results to fetch
 This is your error message:  no results to fetch)

+Now type:-

 ```flask run```